maugavilla/well_hello_stats/tutorials/6_2_contigency_tables.md

 ```

 The next step for setting up our session will be to load the packages
 that we will be using.
-We will use a packages like `dplyr` for data
+We will use a packages like `car` for data
 management, as well as the `rio` package for importing our data.
 Additionally, we need the `summarytools` for calculation of marginal
-probabilities, `effectsize` to calculate the ffect sizes, and the
+probabilities, `effectsize` to calculate the effect sizes, and the
 `ggplot2` packages for plots.
 Note that you potentially need to install
 some of these packages, however.